-A parallel program contains sequential processes

-- with synchronization primitives: wait, lock and unlock - processes may share variables - no assumption about the speed and execution order of these processes - Program commands are labeled by $I_1 \dots I_n$ - We use C(I1, P, I2) to denote the logic relation of the transition that represents program P.
+- A parallel program contains sequential processes - with synchronization primitives, e.g. wait, lock and unlock - processes may share variables - no assumption about the speed and execution order of these processes - ▶ Program commands are labeled with $I_1...I_n$ - We use $C(I_1, P, I_2)$ to denote the logic relation of the transition that represents program P.